chadtripod/documentation/Armory-Spinnaker-workshop.md

 ### Extra Steps in Spinnaker to tag deployment subnets ###

-9. AWS Subnet tagging if tags do not show up.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI.
+9. AWS Subnet tagging if tags do not show up.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.

 https://docs.armory.io/spinnaker-install-admin-guides/aws-subnets/